prajasena1/sbandi_linux_work/help/CleanCoder.md

 * *Need of it?* : Both business and programmers are tempted to fall into the trap of premature precision.
 Business people want to know exactly what they are going to get before they authorize a project.
 Developers want to know exactly what they are supposed to deliver before they estimate the project.
 Both sides want a precision that simply cannot be achieved, and are often willing to waste a fortune trying to attain it.
 * The purpose of acceptance tests is communication, clarity, and precision.
 By agreeing to them, the developers, stakeholders, and testers all understand what the plan for the system behavior is.
 Achieving this kind of clarity is the responsibility of all parties.
 Professional developers make it their responsibility to work with stakeholders and testers to ensure that all parties know what is about to be built
 * *Automation* : Acceptance tests should always be automated.
 There is a place for manual testing elsewhere in the software lifecycle, but these kinds of tests should never be manual.
 The reason is simple: cost
-* *Acceptance Tests and Unit Tests*
+* *Acceptance Tests versus Unit Tests*
     * Acceptance tests are not unit tests.
 Unit tests are written by programmers for programmers.
 They are formal design documents that describe the lowest level structure and behavior of the code.
 The audience is programmers, not business.
     * Acceptance tests are written by the business for the business (even when you, the developer, end up writing them).
 They are formal requirements documents that specify how the system should behave from the business’ point of view.
 The audience is the business and the programmers

 ## Estimation
 * *The Law of Large Numbers* : Estimates are fraught with error.
 That’s why they are called estimates.
-One way of managing error is to take advantage of the Law of Large Numbers.[8]
+One way of managing error is to take advantage of the Law of Large Numbers.
 An implication of this law is that if you break up a large task into many smaller tasks and estimate them independently, the sum of the estimates of the small tasks will be more accurate than a single estimate of the larger task.
 The reason for this increase in accuracy is that the errors in the small tasks tend to integrate out

+## Pressure
+* Imagine that you are having an out-of-body experience, observing yourself on an operating table while a surgeon performs open heart surgery on you.
+That surgeon is trying to save your life, but time is limited so he is operating under a deadline—a literal deadline.
+    * How do you want that doctor to behave?
+Do you want him to appear calm and collected? …
+    * Or do you want him sweating and swearing? …
+* The professional developer is calm and decisive under pressure.
+As the pressure grows he adheres to his `training and disciplines/best practices`, knowing that they are the best way to meet the deadlines and commitments that are pressing on him.